cregox/cregox.github.io/blog/index.md

 published: true
 ---

+Eventually I'll move everything into one platform.

+Right now, the main one is [medium](https://medium.cregox.com).

+Meanwhile...

-Right now, got "just" those 3 (not 4 anymore, the one from squarespace is completely gone):
+Still got those 3 (not 4 anymore, the one from squarespace is completely gone):

-- [old](http://cauecmrego.blogspot.com) (blogspot) just for reference
+- [oldest](http://cauecmrego.blogspot.com) (blogspot) just for reference
-- [new](http://talk.cregox.com/c/blog) (discourse) in most use, but soon will be replaced
+- [old](http://talk.cregox.com/c/blog) (discourse) still in use, but soon will be archived
-- [sidekick](http://blog.cregox.com) (jekyll) need to allow commenting before becoming official

-Hopefully I'll be able soon to make all this more concise.
+- [experimental](http://blog.cregox.com) (jekyll) mostly for toying around, I guess. but might become the one.